blrobin2/blrobin2.github.io/_posts/2018-11-20-aggr-haskell-part-2.md

 #### Wiring it all together

 We have a method for getting a list of links, and for each one, we'd like to replace the link with a score.
-Like before, this sounds like a job for `map`.
+Like before, this sounds like a job for `fmap`.
 But let's give it a shot:

     getScores :: Cursor -> IO [Maybe Double] getScores cursor = linkToScore <$> getReviewLinks cursor